-Throughout the years, thousands of people have fought to save their property from the relentless onslaught of ravenous, lumber-eating termites by dousing everything with strong chemicals and buckets of cash.
-Oddly enough, Popeye had the solution to termite destruction almost 60 years ago.
+Throughout the years, thousands of people have fought to save their property from the relentless onslaught of ravenous, lumber-eating termites.
+They douse everything with strong chemicals— while spending buckets of cash.

 (Granted, the termites in this epic look more like angry black ants on steroids, but you get the idea.
 Let’s allow room for artistic license.)

-Now we know the sailorman had the right idea.
+Today, we know that famous sailorman had the right idea.

 Cartoons aside, termites are no laughing matter.

-While Popeye had to build from scratch, today’s builders have the advantage of using metal prefab steel buildings like those from RHINO Steel Building Systems.
+Popeye had to rebuild from scratch.
+However, today’s builders have the advantage of using metal prefab steel buildings like those from RHINO Steel Building Systems.
 Our building kits make projects go together quickly and easily.

-All the steel framing pieces are precision cut to length, welded, drilled, and marked at a factory, then shipped directly to your job site for simple bolt-and-screw together construction.
-RHINO’s framing is guaranteed to meet or exceed all your local building requirements for the life of the structure.
-Each prefab metal building kit is stamped by an engineer licensed in your state.
+Indeed, RHINO’s framing is guaranteed to meet or exceed all your current local building requirements for the life of the structure.
+As an added bonus, each metal building kit is certified by an engineer licensed for that state.